Andrew Raines

-In 2016, Raines was appointed as the Head Coach of the Gold Coast Suns Academy.
+In 2016, Raines was appointed as the head coach of the Gold Coast Suns Academy.

-In 2018, Raines founded One on One Football An online platform connecting AFL accredited coaches with footballers for private coaching - Australia wide.

 Early life

 Raines was born in Melbourne, Victoria but moved to the Gold Coast, Queensland at 10 months of age when his father, Geoff, agreed to play for the Brisbane Bears.
 Andrew attended Marymount College on the Gold Coast during his schooling years.

 Junior football

 Raines began playing his junior football for the Palm Beach Currumbin Lions and later switched to the Southport Sharks.
-He was drafted in 2003 AFL Draft at the late pick of 76.
+He was drafted in 2003 AFL draft at the late pick of 76.
 The selection was questioned by some at the time, with suggestions that if Andrew had not been the son of former Richmond premiership great Geoff Raines, that Richmond would not have drafted him.
 Still he was a very young player (only eligible for the draft by 8 weeks) and had shown potential playing under-18 football for the Southport Sharks, however having a very small body frame he was considered a long-term prospect.